KAREN CRASTA

 MATIUS ROBERT

-(Sept 2021- current)
+Research Assistant (Sept 2021- current)

-(Sept 2021- current)
+Research Assistant (Sept 2021- current)

 REKHA JAKHAR

-Originally from India, Rekha received her PhD degree in Biotechnology from Daegu University, South Korea where she explored ER stress and UPR in cell death pathways in breast cancers.
-She works on novel players in chromosomal instability as well as exosomal contribution from therapy-induced senescent cells.
-An excellent mentor to undergraduate students.
+Originally from India, Rekha received her PhD in Biotechnology from Daegu University, South Korea where she explored ER stress and UPR in cell death pathways in breast cancers.
+She is characterizing novel senotherapeutics as well as senescent cell-derived extracellular vesicles.
+Since 2022, she has been working on a study exploring novel players in chromosomal instability in collaboration with Ajay Mathuru's lab, NUS Institute of Digital Medicine.
+Rekha is an excellent mentor to students.
+In her free time, she enjoys painting landscapes.

-Originally from India, Rekha received her PhD degree in Biotechnology from Daegu University, South Korea where she explored ER stress and UPR in cell death pathways in breast cancers.
-She works on novel players in chromosomal instability as well as exosomal contribution from therapy-induced senescent cells.
-An excellent mentor to undergraduate students.
+Originally from India, Rekha received her PhD in Biotechnology from Daegu University, South Korea where she explored ER stress and UPR in cell death pathways in breast cancers.
+She is characterizing novel senotherapeutics as well as senescent cell-derived extracellular vesicles.
+Since 2022, she has been working on a study exploring novel players in chromosomal instability in collaboration with Ajay Mathuru's lab, NUS Institute of Digital Medicine.
+Rekha is an excellent mentor to students.
+In her free time, she enjoys painting landscapes.

 NUS KC LAB ALUMNI

-URAPS Summer Project Student ( May-July 2024)
+URAPS Summer Project Student (May-July 2024)

-URAPS Summer Project Student ( May-July 2024)
+URAPS Summer Project Student (May-July 2024)

 Silky Siqi Hou